 Once you've got the two-metre rule down, it's time to start adding a personal touch.
 This might sound easier than it is, especially if your business has hundreds of regular customers.

-Rather than expecting every staff member to remember the name of every customer, consider implementing a system that displays your customer's names as they check-in.
+Rather than expecting staff members to remember the names of every customer, consider implementing a system that displays your customers' names as they check in.
 Your customers will definitely appreciate this extra touch.

 Touch base with your customers regularly

 Beyond the meet and greet and remembering their names, it's important to be proactive and have regular check-ups with your customers.
 To foster great relationships, provide updates on their progress and listen to any of their concerns.
 Create recurring reminders in your calendar with topics to be covered, or look for a software program that schedules these reminders based on the last time you had a customer check-up.

 Make it easy for your customers to transact with you

 Provide your customers with an easy way to transact with your business.
 Look at offering automated payment options that allow them to self-manage their transactions, such as booking, moving, canceling, or creating make-up sessions.
 If your business sells retail goods, consider alternatives in case, for example, your customer has forgotten their wallet - can you charge their account instead?
 These simple solutions remove administration from conversations with your customers.